orcwg/cra-hub/faq.md

 #### Q: When does the CRA enter into force and when does the regulation start to apply?

 The CRA enters into force on December 11, 2024.
-Reporting obligations of manufacturers ([Article 14][]) start to apply on September 11, 2026.
+Reporting obligations of actively exploited vulnerabilities and severe incidents ([Article 14][]) start to apply on September 11, 2026.
 The notification of conformity of assement bodies ([Chapter IV][]) start to apply on June 11, 2026.
-Everything else starts to apply on December 11, 2027.
+Everything else starts to apply on December 11, 2027. _(Source: [Article 71][])_

 ```mermaid
 %%{init: {'theme':'base'}}%%